-Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2015 edition.
-Deletion indicators in the form of an arrow (\Rightarrow) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2018 edition.
+Deletion indicators in the form of an arrow (→) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a row of a table has been deleted.